HowardALandman/QTD/src/tdc7201/README.md

 Read all of the side 1 chip registers (including measurement results) into the tdc.reg1 list.
 (It should be possible to make this read the side 2 registers, but it doesn't yet.)
+This is much faster than looping over the registers in Python.

     print_regs1()